General | Admissions | Financial Aid | Career Services | Sponsorship

 What types of financial aid are available to Executive MBA students?

-Financial aid is available to students in the MBA for Executives Program in the form of federal and private loan programs.
+Financial aid is available to students in the MBA for Executives in the form of federal and private loan programs.
 These loans are not "need-based"; therefore, students with an acceptable credit rating will be eligible.
 For details on the three types of financial aid available, please see the Financial Aid and Fees page.

 top of page